-ACCT 3403 Intermediate Accounting I

-Comprehensive overview of the conceptual framework of the American public company reporting standards.
-Coverage includes financial reporting; review of the accounting cycle; extensive discussion of the elements of the balance sheet; income statement and the statement of cash flows.
-Also covered are the revenue/ receivable/cash cycle and the complexities of revenue recognition.
+ACCT 3403 Intermediate Accounting I 3 credits: 3 hours lecture ing; review of the accounting cycle; extensive discussion of the elements of the balance sheet; income statement and the statement of cash flows.
+Also covered are the revenue/receivable/cash cycle and the complexities of revenue recognition.
 Offered: Spring.